Amsterdam

 The Netherlands can be visited visa-free for up to 90 days by citizens of Australia, New Zealand, Japan, South Korea, Taiwan, Malaysia, Israel, UAE and most countries in America.
 If you are not sure whether or not you need to apply for a visa, we recommend you to contact the embassy or consulate in your country.
 In order to enter the Schengen zone, international (non-Schengen) travellers need a passport that is valid for at least 3 months after the end of their intended trip.
 Citizens from Schengen countries can travel without a passport, but they must bring with them a valid ID during their stay.

-Most tourists tend to plan their trip to Amsterdam for the summer, so if you want to avoid crowds — come in April–May or September.
+Most tourists tend to plan their trip to Amsterdam for the summer, so if you want to avoid the crowds — come in April–May or September.
 You'll get mild temperatures, blooming flowers in spring and golden trees in autumn.
 Be ready for rain regardless of the season.
 April and May are considered part of peak tourist season.
 Locals use websites like buie.nl to predict when the weather down to minutes.
 Summer is high tourist season in Amsterdam, so be prepared to wait in long lines when visiting popular attractions.
 The summer months are also the most expensive when it comes to accommodation.
 Hotel prices and tourist population drop in autumn and winter months, as does the temperature.
 This is the best time to visit Amsterdam's many indoor attractions, such as museums and cafes.
 The city covered with a white blanket of snow is a marvellous sight.
 If the winter happens to be particularly cold, you can ice-skate on the frozen canals.
 Some cafes set tables and chairs straight on the ice.

-Public transport is the perfect way to visit all attractions and to explore the city.
+Public transport is the perfect way to visit all the attractions and to explore the city.
 Visitors arriving by car are advised to park the car at the P+R sites at the city limits and to use public transport.
 In Amsterdam, 15 tram lines, 41 bus lines, 7 ferry connections and 4 metro lines take you to a wide range of destinations throughout the city.
 The most convenient transport ticket is the GVB day or multi-day ticket.
 These tickets entitle holders to transport on all GVB lines, including the night buses, and are available at GVB Tickets & Info and tourist offices.
-Drivers and conductors also sell 1-hour and 24-hours disposable OV chip cards on trams and buses.
-No cash is accepted on busses or trams.
+Drivers and conductors also sell 1-hour and 24-hour disposable OV chip cards on trams and buses.
+No cash is accepted on buses or trams.

 Taxis can be handy when travelling to and from the airport, late at night when the trams have stopped running or when you're running late.
 Depending on the traffic during peak times however, public transport may get you there even quicker.
 Just hail a taxi, or catch one at the designated cab-stands near tourist hotspots such as Dam square, Leidseplein and the Rembrandtplein.
-Uber is operating in Amsterdam.
+Uber operates in Amsterdam.

 At the main post office, you can phone, fax (retro!), buy maps and stamps, in addition to the usual services.
 Stamps can also be bought in most convenient stores.
 Post-office boxes are red.
-There is a convenient service point at the Amsterdam Central Station
+There is a convenient service point at the Amsterdam Central Station.

 Amsterdam Airport Schiphol (AMS) is a modern, efficient and traveller-friendly airport.
 90 airlines depart from Schiphol to over 250 destinations worldwide.
 The easiest and cheapest way to travel from the airport to Amsterdam is by train.
 This takes about 20 minutes to the Central Station and trains leave at least every 15 minutes during the daytime (less frequently at night).
 The train station at Amsterdam Airport Schiphol is located directly below the airport.
 Tickets are for sale at the NS service desk or ticket machines.
 Taxis to the city centre cost significantly more and can take a while, depending on traffic conditions.